 Having shivered my way through previous winter breaks in the Mediterranean and its environs, I’d packed a few fleeces – and a raincoat – for my week’s winter cruise from Rome to Barcelona.
 Would I need them?
 Driving through January drizzle to Gatwick, I never doubted it.

 Yet on my first excursion, to the former Roman port of Ostia, I found myself scrambling among the ruins in a T-shirt, almost wishing I had risked my one pair of shorts (brought more in hope than expectation).

-One of the few cruise lines to sail the Med in low season, Viking even offers a choice, with an alternative route between the same two cities via the French Riviera.
+One of the few cruise lines to sail the Mediterranean in low season, Viking even offers a choice of med cruise options, with an alternative route between the same two cities via the French Riviera.
 It’s clearly worth their while because my sailing was nearly full, but why come here when there’s a real prospect of snow on the hills inland?